haskellweekly/haskellweekly/data/newsletter/issue-205.markdown

   > The onboarding process demands an academic's exploration and synthesis.
 Not everyone has a researcher's mindset.

 - [Overriding Type Class Instances (Part 2)](http://caryrobbins.com/dev/overriding-type-class-instances-2/) by Cary Robbins
-  > In most cases, we likely won’t be able to tamper with the source code to inject our override machinery.
-Furthermore, we’d like to be able to achieve this with as little boilerplate as possible.
+  > In most cases, we likely won't be able to tamper with the source code to inject our override machinery.
+Furthermore, we'd like to be able to achieve this with as little boilerplate as possible.

 - [Repeatable execution in Haskell](https://blog.ploeh.dk/2020/03/30/repeatable-execution-in-haskell/) by Mark Seemann
   > This article is part of a series of articles about repeatable execution.
 The previous article argued that if you've logged the impure actions that a system made, you have enough information to reproduce what happened.